nianzecong/aelf-automation-test/test/AElf.Automation.FeatureVerification/script/README.md

  -f contractFileName: The name of the contract file.
 If not provided, the script will look for a DLL in the 'automationDir/bin/Debug/net6.0' directory.
  -u updateContractAddress: (Optional) The contract address to update.
 This parameter is required when the type is 'update'.
  -g testClassName: (Optional) The name of the test class to run.
 If not provided, the script will use 'DeployContractTest' as the default.
- -p skipParliamentChangeWhiteList: (Optional) whether skip ParliamentChangeWhiteList, the script will use 'run' as the default.
+ -w skipParliamentChangeWhiteList: (Optional) whether skip ParliamentChangeWhiteList, the script will use 'run' as the default.

 ```